-Unit 3: People, Power & Authority Value 1.0 Unit 3 (a): People, Power & Authority Value 0.5 Unit 3 (b): People, Power & Authority Value 0.5
+Unit 3: People, Power & Authority

+Unit 3 (b): People, Power & Authority Value 0.5 Unit 4 (a): Reconstruct the Ancient World Value 0.5

-This unit involves an investigation of ONE ancient society across a broad historical period, with a particular emphasis on the nature and exercise of power and authority in that society.
-In Session 2 of Year 11 or 12 students will study Ancient Rome from 133-14 BCE.
+This unit involves an investigation of ONE ancient society across a broad historical period, with a particular emphasis on the nature and exercise of power and authority in that society and an investigation of a significant historical period through an analysis of relevant archaeological and written sources.
+In Session 2 of Year 11 or 12 students will study The Fall of the Ancient Roman republic and the Julio Claudian Dynasty from 133 BC to 64 AD.
 Students also study ONE individual who had a significant impact on their times, either within the chosen society or another society.
 This unit requires a greater focus on a range of written source material and an evaluation of the significance of the selected individual.